somilhubhai/IT-frontend/README.md

+Before starting this project run cmd "npm i" in your terminal

+Then with "npm run dev" .
+This project will start

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.